sebogh/panache/README.md

 ---
 ```

-Then, if (for example) `--style-var=foo:/home/sebastian` would be passed to
+Now, if (for example) `--style-var=foo:/home/sebastian` would be passed to
-panache, the commandline parameter `template` would be resolved to
+panache, then `template` would be resolved to
 `/home/sebastian/wiki-de.html` (and as `--template=/home/sebastian/wiki-de.html`
 passed to Pandoc).
 Obviously, using `--style-var=foo:~` makes the panache call
 user agnostic (in Bash).